praveenyr/portfolio-kami/_posts/2017-08-23-alexa-crossfit-wod.md

 - **Visual Representation of the Menu/Model:**  The following diagram depicts a flow of information from the user to the Alexa enabled device and back.
 In my case, the two cases which need to be handled by alexa include:

-  1. Respond with WOD details if a CrossFit WOD exists for the specific date
+  1. Respond with WOD details if a CrossFit WOD exists for the specific date.
   2. Respond with 'No WOD available today' if no workout has been scheduled for the date.

   ![alexa wod](/img/alexa-wod.jpg "Alexa Voice Model")